privateprep/coding-space-website/src/pages/experience-levels/beginner-code.md

 ---
 templateKey: experience-levels
 title: Beginner Code
+seo:
+  title: Beginner Code
+  seo_description: >
-seo_description: Beginner students (ages 8-14, co-ed) will have learned the building blocks of programming and will begin to discover how they can use their newfound computational and critical thinking skills to tackle more complex ideas and concepts.
+    Beginner students (ages 8-14, co-ed) will have learned the building blocks of programming and will begin to discover how they can use their newfound computational and critical thinking skills to tackle more complex ideas and concepts.
 categoryIds:
   - 46
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=46